astronomer/astro-sdk/docs/OLD_README.md

 1. Install `astro` by running the following command:

     ```shell script
-    pip install astro-projects
+    pip install astro-sdk-python
     ```

-    Alternatively, you can add `astro-projects` to your `requirements.txt` file.
+    Alternatively, you can add `astro-sdk-python` to your `requirements.txt` file.

 2. Installing `astro` with extras(i.e., gcp, snowflake, postgres)

     ```shell script
-    pip install astro-projects[google,snowflake,postgres]
+    pip install astro-sdk-python[google,snowflake,postgres]
     ```

 3. Set the following environment variable so that `astro` can pass table objects between tasks: